orlamadden/personafy/README.md

 ### Media

+- Website Logo and favicon created by me in Adobe Illustrator
 - Hero image on the home page was downloaded from [Stories by Freepik](https://stories.freepik.com/)
 - Blue placeholder image that displays if a user does not submit a profile image, was created by me in Adobe Illustrator.
 - Other images that are on display on the Public Personas page or My Personas page have been created by the respective registered user.